teretzdev/arena-vr-pvpve/planning/list_of_items.md

 - **Weight**: 0.3 kg
 - **Stackable**: Yes
 - **Max Stack**: 15
-- **VR Pickup Mechanism**: Grab with one hand
+- **VR Pickup Mechanism**: Grab with one hand or use voice command
-- **Interaction Gestures**: Wrap around injured area
+- **Interaction Gestures**: Use voice command to apply
 - **Haptic Feedback**: Light vibration when picked up, subtle pulse during application
 - **Description**: Stops bleeding and restores a small amount of health over time.
-In VR, wrapping the bandage adds a layer of realism.
+In VR, players can use a voice command to apply the bandage, enhancing accessibility.

 ---